-This patio end table goes well with my other inexpensive patio furniture.
+These patio end table plans provide the procedures for building an end table for your patio or deck.
 It complements the coffee table located in the outdoor furniture plans section on this site.
 I built this one mostly out of left-over lumber from my patio cover project.

 I used western red cedar to construct my table, but you can use any lumber that you choose.
 I recommend a material that is suited for exterior use (like cedar, redwood, or pressure treated pine).
 Here is a list of the parts and sizes that you will need: